dolittle-entropy/playbook/_docs/02_Creating_Software/01_Source_Control/CiCd.md

 has_children: false
 parent: Source Control
 ---
-## Continuous Integration and Delivery
+## Continuous integration and delivery

 Continuous Integration is the engineering practice of frequently committing code in a shared repository, ideally several times a day, and performing an automated build on it.
 These changes are built with other simultaneous changes to the system, which enables early detection of integration issues between multiple developers working on a project.
 Build breaks due to integration failures are treated as the highest priority issue for all of the developers on a team and generally work stops until they are fixed.